Dorchester Habitat for Humanity Celebrates 60 Homes Built in 25 years!

 Lucritia has four children…her oldest son is contemplating going into the Navy.
 Her second son is at Trident Technical College and looking at programs like ones that provide training for companies like Boeing or Volvo.
 Her daughters are in elementary school and have their bicycles ready to ride around their new neighborhood!

-While she was going through the Dorchester Habitat Homeownership Program qualification process, Lucritia and her family had been living with her mother for a year and a half.
+While she was going through the nonprofit organization Dorchester Habitat Homeownership Program qualification process, Lucritia and her family had been living with her mother for a year and a half.
 This has been a time for her family to work together; a time to be patient and enjoy family.
 As a part of the program, Lucritia’s sons and other volunteers have committed more than 425 volunteer hours of ‘sweat equity’ on their own home, other Habitat Homes and in the Habitat ReStore.

 Fun Fact Box Insert Q; Who are some of the volunteer groups that have donated the most hours over the last 25 years?

 A; The Summerville Elks Lodge, Bethany United Methodist Church, Charleston Air Force Base, Atlas Technologies and Duncan-Parnell.
 Would you like to volunteer with a group of co-workers, neighbors or church friends?
 Call our Summer Weston our volunteer coordinator to book your date!